Andrea F. Daniele

 Chief Technology Officer

-I took the position of CTO at Duckietown, where I lead the design and development of all new Duckietown robots and software products.
+I served as CTO at Duckietown, where I led the design, development, testing, and production of all new Duckietown robots and software products.

 Duckietown, Inc.